Kruszwica: History

-The constructive fancy of the economic historian sees flotillas of Pomeranian merchants moving to and from Szczecin (Stettin) down the Oder and Netze.
+The constructive fancy of the economic historian sees flotillas of Pomeranian merchants moving to and from Szczecin down the Oder and Noteć.
 Here they met merchants from the east, the southeast and the southwest of Europe.
 The Byzantine, Roman and Scandinavian cultures met at Kruszwica, the largest town on the banks of this vast internal sea of Poland, and exercised a revolutionary effect upon the modes of thought and the political institutions of the tribe.
 Otherwise the sudden transformation which took place from the tribal and communal organization of the people, which still existed in the second half of the eighth century, to the militaristic structure of society with a strong princely power, as is known to have existed in the ninth century, becomes almost unaccountable.
 The pressure from the west and north was, no doubt, an important element, but it alone would hardly seem sufficient to explain the change.
 Economic and cultural reasons had unquestionably exercised a great influence in the rapid molding of a new form of political life which was more adapted to conditions that had arisen since the change from nomadic pursuits to settled agriculture.

+Kruszwica was a county seat and royal town of the Kingdom of Poland, administratively located in the Brześć Kujawski Voivodeship in the Greater Poland Province.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, Kruszwica was occupied by Germany until 1945.
+From 1940 to 1942, the German administration operated a forced labour camp for Jewish women in the town, and afterwards from 1942 to 1943 a forced labour camp for Jewish men.
+The Polish resistance movement was active in Kruszwica.
+Władysław Kostuj, who organized the local branch of the Secret Teaching Organization, was arrested in 1944 and murdered by the German gendarmerie.

+From 1975 to 1998, it was administratively located in the Bydgoszcz Voivodeship.

+Demographics

 Tourism

 Kruszwica has a great opportunity for development in tourism.
 There is a hotel with restaurant, 'Zajazd u Piasta Kołodzieja', located by the Mice Tower and the lake Gopło.
 There are also summer houses and campsites in the town.
 In the neighboring village of Kobylniki, there is a French-style palace serving as a hotel.

 The town is well prepared to accommodate tourists, including foreigners, who are increasingly numerous.
 The city is well-developed with regard to cuisine.
 In Kruszwica, there are boat trips on the lake, yacht, canoe and pedal boat rentals, horse stud and carriage rides around the area, beaches and bathing areas, lake viewing terraces and other attractions.

 Rowing championships for the European and Polish cup, as well as several smaller categories, are organized every year in Kruszwica.